greenonline/serialplot_OS_X_port/Readme_SerialPlot.md

 To make SerialPlot portable, the Qwt and Qt frameworks, upon which SerialPlot depends, need to be bundled into the `SerialPlot.app` application bundle.

+See [Qt for macOS - Deployment](https://doc.qt.io/qt-5/macos-deployment.html) for further details.

+This bundling of the frameworks can be done either manually, which I cover below, or by using purpose built script `bundleframeworks_SerialPlot.sh`.
+You *could* also use the [macdeployqt](https://doc.qt.io/qt-5/macos-deployment.html#the-mac-deployment-tool) command, which I am not going to cover here.

+### Bundle Qwt

 *Details to follow...*

-See [Qt for macOS - Deployment](https://doc.qt.io/qt-5/macos-deployment.html) for further details.
+### Bundle Qt frameworks

+*Details to follow...*

+### Bundle Cocoa platform plugin

+*Details to follow...*

 ## Further build details